History of the floppy disk: 5¼-inch minifloppy

 Tandon introduced a double-sided drive in 1978, doubling the capacity, and this new “double sided double density” (DSDD) format increased capacity to 360 KB.

 By 1979, there were also 77-track 5¼-inch drives available, mostly used in CP/M and other professional computers, and also found in some of Commodore's disk drive line.

 By the early 1980s, falling prices of computer hardware and technological advances led to the near-universal adoption of soft sector, double density disk formats.
-In addition, more compact half-height disk drives began to appear, as well as double-sided drives, although the cost of them meant that single-sided remained the standard for most home computers, and 80-track drives known as "quad density".
+In addition, more compact half-height disk drives began to appear, as well as double-sided drives, although the cost meant that single-sided remained the standard for most home computers, and 80-track drives known as "quad density".

 For most of the 1970s and 1980s, the floppy drive was the primary storage device for word processors and microcomputers.
 Since these machines had no hard drive, the OS was usually booted from one floppy disk, which was then removed and replaced by another one containing the application.
 Some machines using two disk drives (or one dual drive) allowed the user to leave the OS disk in place and simply change the application disks as needed, or to copy data from one floppy to another.
-In the early 1980s, “quad density” 96-track-per-inch drives appeared, increasing the capacity to 720 KB.
+In the early 1980s, “quad density” 96-track-per-inch drives appeared, increasing the capacity to 720 kB.
 RX50 was another proprietary format, used by Digital Equipment Corporation's Rainbow 100, DECmate II, and Professional 300 Series.
-It held 400 KB on a single side by using 96 tracks per inch and cramming 10 sectors per track.
+It held 400 kB on a single side by using 96 tracks per inch and cramming 10 sectors per track.